-The Greenbelt Conservancy is a 501 (c)(3) not-for profit overseen by the Greenbelt Conservancy Board of Directors, executive director and a professional staff.
+The Greenbelt Conservancy is a 501 (c)(3) not-for profit organization overseen by the Greenbelt Conservancy Board of Directors, executive director and a professional staff.

 The Conservancy raises funds for many purposes, including maintenance and operation of the Carousel for All Children; natural resource management, which includes trail maintenance, mapping; and the exhibits and operations at our Nature Center and environmental education programs for PreK-school age students during the school year and in summer camp.
 The Board of Directors is responsible for the wise management of its endowment, increasing funds and public participation, protection and management of Greenbelt lands and expanding public programs.

 - Environmental Education Programs in High Rock Park and the Greenbelt Nature Center including summer camp, school visit programs

 - Natural Resource Management including trail maintenance, mapping, forestry and wetland management, plant and wildlife monitoring, invasive plant management and the planting of native trees and shrubs

 - Greenbelt Nature Center exhibits, operations and a wide array of environmental education programs

 - Carousel for All Children maintenance and operation, The Carousel is located in the Greenbelt’s Willowbrook Park